Percolation on High-dimensional Product Graphs: Supercritical regime

 It remains to show that $|W|$ is concentrated about its mean.
-To this end, let us consider the edge-exposure martingale on $G_p$, whose length is $|E(G)| = \frac{nd}{2}$.
-Adding or deleting an edge can change $W$ by at most $2d^k$ vertices.
+To this end, let us consider the edge-exposure martingale on $G_p$ (see, for example, \cite{AS16}[Chapter 7]), whose length is $|E(G)| = \frac{nd}{2}$.
+Adding or deleting an edge can change $W$ by at most $2d^{16}$ vertices.
 Thus, a standard application of Lemma \ref{azuma} implies that

-since $d=\Theta(\log n)$. \end{proof}
+since $d=\Theta_C(\log n)$. \end{proof}